nihaal-prasad/Binary-Bruteforce-Analyzer/README.md

 # Binary Bruteforce Analyzer
 This program will allow a reverse engineer to analyze a several lines of code by bruteforcing the input values to those lines of code, recording the output, and displaying the results on a graph.
-Please note that this is currently a work in progress, and there may be many bugs at this point in time.

 ### Required
 * radare2